Reconnect stage plan and in-person school

 Safety protocols for return to in-person school

-We use several different metrics and factors, including the most recent guidance from the Whatcom County Health Department, its decision tree, data and the rate of local cases.
+We use several different metrics and factors, including the Tools to Prepare for Provision of In-Person Learning among K-12 Students at Public and Private Schools during the COVID-19 Pandemic data and the rate of local cases.
 We also rely on guidance from a number of organizations and entities, including the governor’s office and health officials.

 - We are using regular health reminders and attestations for staff and students.